Descriptive complexity for neural networks via Boolean networks: Conclusion

 \section{Conclusion}

-We have shown a strong equivalence between a general class of one-to-many neural networks and Boolean network logic in terms of discrete time series.
+We have shown a strong equivalence between a general class of neural networks and Boolean network logic in terms of discrete time series.
 The translations are simple in both directions, with reasonable time and size blow-ups.
-We receive similar results for the logic $\SC$ due to Theorem \ref{SC_BNL} and self-feeding circuits due to Theorems \ref{thrm:BNL_to_SF_circuit} and \ref{thrm:SF_circuit_to_BNL}.
-The link to self-feeding circuits is novel, since it allows us to apply circuit based methods to reason about neural networks in the recurrent setting.
-Interesting future directions involve investigating extensions with randomization as well as studying the effects of using alternatives to floating-point numbers, such as, for example, fixed-point arithmetic.
+Also, similar translations are obtained for feedforward neural networks via a feedforward-style fragment of Boolean network logic.
+We receive similar results for the logic $\SC$ and self-feeding circuits.
+The link to self-feeding circuits is novel, since it allows us to apply circuit-based methods to reason about neural networks in the recurrent setting.
+Our translations from Boolean network logic to neural networks is given w.r.t. an axiomatization that covers piecewise polynomial floating-point approximations of many generally used activation functions, including linear functions and even the identity function.
+The result for linear functions is in contrast to the folklore result that this necessarily makes the neural network a linear dynamical system, or in the case of feedforward neural networks, a linear regression model.
+Interesting future directions involve investigating extensions with randomization, as well as studying the effects of using alternatives to floating-point numbers, such as, for example, fixed-point arithmetic.